-Some people are not only lonely, they have mental illness they don't fit – We're not the right people to help them.
-In one case I was with an inappropriate client, he did not fit in the first place and still I was told to keep contacting him.
-The answer we received "when a client start we must finish a month.
-What's happening is that the Curators sends the people, but they are not professional in that matter.
+Some people are not only lonely, they have a mental illness and aren’t suitable – we're not the right people to help them.
+In one case, I was with an inappropriate client, he did not fit in from the start, and yet I was told to keep contacting him.
+The answer we received was, "when a client starts, we must complete a month with him”.
+What's happening is that the Curator sends the people, but they are not professional in that matter.

-[Did you give your phone?]
-The two most loved ones.
-If I give everyone it will be a problem, they'll talk to me nonstop.
+[Did you give clients your phone number?]
+Only to the two I’m closest with.
+If I give it to everyone, it will be a problem, they'll talk to me nonstop.

 [Have you met the clients?]
-Yes, the one who wanted to leave and transferred to me, we go together for concerts periodically.
-At the retreat I met one
+Yes, the one who wanted to leave and was transferred to me, we go together to concerts periodically.
+At the retreat, I met one.

-[אנשים אמרו שזה מאוד חשוב לנו לראות זה יוצר אמון, מה דעתך?] דעתי היא שדווקא הדיוקן שנבנה בעקבות השיחות הוא שמשמעותי. אני גם חוששת שהפגישה אירוע השיא ואז חוזרים רק לשוחח עלול לפגוע. מעבר לכך יש לנו מתנדבת מדהימה אבל נראית לא כל כך טוב, אני חוששת שדברים יתקלקלו או שתהיה אכזבה אחרי שקליינטים יפגשו אותה. אם זה CALL CENTER אז שיישאר CALL CENTER (חשוב לשמור למי שרוצה מהמתנדבות על אנונימיות).

-כל הקליינטים שלי מדנפרו הגיעו להכיר אותי. נפגשנו כמה פעמים. זה מאוד עזר. זה הקל עליהם לדבר איתי. יש אנשים מהפריפריה שלא רואים אותי, אך היו רוצים. נתתי להם את המספר האישי שלי, הם מתקשרים אבל הם יקרים לי, הם צריכים אותי. צריך להיפגש לעיתים קרובות יותר, במיוחד עם הבודדים. חסד זו הכתובת היחידה שלהם.
+People told us it is important for us to see that these meetings create trust; what do you think about it?

+In my opinion, it is the image created during the phone conversations that is most significant.
+I'm also worried that a personal meeting will be a climax event, and then the return to just talking on the telephone might be damaged.
+Beyond that, if we have an amazing volunteer who doesn't look so good, I'm afraid things will be spoiled or the clients may be disappointed after meeting her.
+If it's a call center then a call center it should remain.
+It's also important to preserve the anonymity of the volunteers who want that.

+All my clients from Dnipro came to know me.
+We met several times.
+It was very helpful.
+It made it easier for them to talk to me.
+There are people from the periphery who don't meet me in person, but would like to.
+I gave them my personal phone number.
+They call, but they are dear to me, they need me.
+It is necessary to meet more often, especially with those who are isolated.
+Hesed is their only address.

 Question: Were there clients whom you needed to refer to the curator for care?
 How many?
 What were the reasons?